San Bernardino Ranch

 San Bernardino Ranch is a historic ranch house in the southern San Bernardino Valley near the San Bernardino National Wildlife Refuge in extreme southeast Cochise County, Arizona, United States.
 It is significant for its association with the beginning of cattle ranching in southern Arizona and northern Mexico.
 The ranchland and valley are part of the headwaters region of the Yaqui River.

 The site is also known as the Slaughter Ranch, for it was the home of the Old West lawman John Horton Slaughter from the 1880s until his death in 1922.
-In 1911, during the conflict known as the Border War, a United States Army camp was established at the ranch and was called Camp San Bernardino Ranch, or the Slaughter Ranch Outpost.
+In 1911, during the conflict known as the Border War, a United States Army camp was established at the ranch and called Camp San Bernardino Ranch, or the Slaughter Ranch Outpost.

 The site was declared a National Historic Landmark in 1964 for its association with Slaughter.
-Today the compound includes the preserved ranch house, wash house, icehouse, granary, and commissary.
+Today, the compound includes the preserved ranch house, wash house, icehouse, granary, and commissary.
 Much of it is set up as a museum known as the Johnson Historical Museum of the Southwest.

 History

 The San Bernardino Valley was originally home to Southern Athabaskan Native American tribes.
-Spanish missionaries, including the Jesuit missionary Father Eusebio Kino, were the first Europeans to visit the site, in 1694.
+Spanish missionaries, including Jesuit missionary Father Eusebio Kino, were the first Europeans to visit the site, in 1694.
 The Marqués de Rubí proposed the building of the San Bernardino Garrison, which was occupied from 1775 to 1780.
 The original Mexican land grant of 73,240 acres, where the San Bernardino Ranch sits today, was purchased by Ignacio Perez in 1822 for 90 pesos (plus additional fees).
-He was chased from his land grant by local Apache Indians in the 1830s.
-In 1846 the Mormon Battalion came through the property on their way to California.
+He was chased from his land grant by local Apaches in the 1830s.
+In 1846, the Mormon Battalion came through the property on their way to California.
 A historical marker commemorating their passage can now be seen at the beginning of the road leading to the front gate.
 Prospectors and pioneers continued to trek through the valley in the 1840s and 1850s on their way to California.
 On June 8, 1854, the valley officially became part of the United States following the Gadsden Purchase from Mexico.